 Visit Jungle Jim’s

 What do you do with your baby in the middle of winter while the flu season is at its peak?
 Visit Jungle Jim’s of course!
 This tip came from a good friend of mine and she couldn’t have been more right on!
 Babies can’t get enough of the bizarre, obscure things around every corner at Jungle Jim’s.
 A singing soup can, a giant firetruck, who wouldn’t be amused.

 If you haven’t checked out their toy store you really need too.
 It houses a collection of neat and unique toys that you might need immediately.
 Especially if you have grown tired of playing with the same toys over and over again.
 The other great thing about Jungle Jim’s is that you can have a beer or glass of wine while you shop!
 Baby is entertained, you get a glass of wine and your grocery shopping done.
 It sounds like a win-win in my books.

-There is a downside, this place can get uncomfortably jammed packed.
-I would not recommend coming here on a rainy, snowy or cold day.
-We actually avoided this place all together during the winter time aka cold and flu season.
 The admission to the play area is free for kids under 1 and for kids over 1 it is $8.25 a child.
-A little steep, so plan your visit accordingly to get the most bang for your buck.
-Red Balloon does have a nice cafe to grab lunch at and offers an eat and play combo.
+A little steep, especially when there are newer and more equipped play cafes out there.
+Red Balloon does offer an eat and play combo.
 I would also recommend taking a look at their class schedule.
 Most classes include free play, so for a little extra, you get a class too.

 Learning Through Play Cafe